jbelyeu/PlotCritic/README.md

-# sveee
+# PlotCritic
-Contains code for both the [website](http://home.chpc.utah.edu/~u1072557/sveee/sveee.html) and data retrieval script for sveee.
+Contains code for PlotCritic, a user-friendly and easily deployed tool for image scoring, supported by AWS backend resources.
-Purpose of the tool is to simplify creation of a high-quality truth set of structural variants.
-Web page displays image files of read alignments for visual scoring and sends scores to DynamoDB back end.

 ## Website Deployment
 Prep: